anisul-Islam/javascript-documentation/README.md

     ```js
     // Arrow function vs Traditional function

-    // demo1 - must use parenthesis for no parameters, but for one parameter its optional
+    // demo1 - must use parenthesis for no parameters or multiple parmaters, but for one parameter its optional
     function display1() {
       console.log("I am display 1");
     }